gmmatt/torgeternity/Readme.md

   uses player bar
 - Enhancements and Limitations tabs now available for all perks
-- Added German compendiums and ability to hide English/German compendiums
+- Added German compendiums and ability to hide English/German compendiums (many thanks to Algor for his work to get this added!)

 v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)